mstksg/inCode/copy/entries/control-intro-2.md

 Identifier
 :   control-intro-2

-As we left off in [Part 1][part1], our elevator is still in trouble.
+As we left it off in [part 1][part1], our elevator is still in trouble.
 You have an elevator for your humble hotel that consists of a plate being pushed up a shaft with a fountain of water where we can control the fountain strength, but you don't really have any way to automate getting it to go to just the right height.

 You've tried writing down the proper fountain strengths for every floor, but changes in weight of the hamsters and lots of other factors make this